jantman/3d-printed-things/README.md

 [pegboard/](pegboard/) - A collection of holders for US standard 1"-on-center pegboard.

+## R8 Collet Holders and Similar

+[R8_collet_holders/](R8_collet_holders/) - Some R8 collet holders and related things intended to sit in a drawer and connect together with dovetails.

 ## SharpWriter Center Finder

 [sharpwriter_center_finder/](sharpwriter_center_finder) - A "center finder" jig for marking the center of boards, sized to fit a PaperMate SharpWriter pencil.